Kelly Touhey-Childress named Chief Operating Officer

 Sylvia Foster

 After teaching high school English, Sylvia began working in a junior college where she served as dean of admissions and then vice president.
 "Our students had not been given equitable learning opportunities that would connect them to career and personal growth.
 I committed myself to building awareness of the importance of equity and inclusion in educational opportunity".
 Sylvia next moved to become an administrator in higher education coordinating educational programs to inspire the breaking of barriers to full educational opportunities for all, built networks of collaborators, adapted to a variety of organizational styles, taught women’s studies and other writing-intensive courses, taught grammar courses for ten years, wrote publicity, reports, articles, short stories and poetry.
-She now serves as Director for the Arts in Action Project for the Racial Unity Team.

 Return